Mark Anderson (American football)

 Mark Jay Anderson (born May 26, 1983) is an American former professional football player who was a defensive end in the National Football League (NFL).
 He was selected by the Chicago Bears in the fifth round of the 2006 NFL draft.
 He played college football for the Alabama Crimson Tide.

 Anderson also played for the Houston Texans, New England Patriots and Buffalo Bills.

 Anderson is an uncle to Rodney Anderson, former Oklahoma Sooners and Cincinnati Bengals running back.

 Anderson was inducted into Booker T. Washington's 2022 Ring of Honor class during a ceremony between the Hornets’ basketball games against Bixby on Friday night, Feb 4, 2022 at Nathan E. Harris Fieldhouse.

-Early years
+Early life

 Anderson was born in Tulsa, Oklahoma.
 He attended Booker T. Washington High School in Tulsa, and was a letterman in football and basketball.
 He was a teammate in both sports of Robert Meachem and Felix Jones, both players who have played in the NFL.
 In football, he was an All-Metro selection and was named as a Big 12 Prep pick.
 Mark Anderson graduated from Booker T. Washington High School in 2001.
 Anderson recorded 104 tackles and 9 sacks along with 9 receptions and 3 touchdowns during his senior season to help the Hornets to an 11–2 record.
 In his best game he notched 20 tackles, 3 sacks and 2 blocked punts in 1 game as a senior.